Further information

 (1, 2)

 This creates a finite ordered tuple of the solutions.
 We can use concepts that are covered in How to access particular elements in a tuple to access them directly.
-Because there are two roots we can use the following to create two new variables:
+Because there are two roots you can use the following to create two new variables:

 x1, x2 = tuple_of_solutions

-Let us substitute these value directly in to the expression:
+Substitute these value directly in to the expression:

 expression.subs({x: x1})